manpreet-singh/Atlas/docs/README.md

 The electrical design of this robot consists of a custom battery board and a MCU driver board with motor controllers.

 ### Custom Power solution

+Electrical Schematic of the power board can be found here:

 The power solution consists of 2 18650 Li-Ion cells providing a total of ~7.4V for system use.
 A buck step down converter is used to drop the 7.5V down to 5V for MCU power.